marcelooliveira/RoadToMicroservices/Part 02/Article/Article.md

 }
 ```

-...with the foreach instruction with ProductCard view component
+...with the foreach instruction with ProductCard view component:
 ```razor
 foreach (var product in productsInPage)
 {